 The Housing Authority of the County of San Joaquin maintains programs to assist the low to moderate income community with housing costs.
-These Assisted Housing Programs which consist of the Housing Choice Voucher Program (HCVP), Public Housing, and the Migrant Program are described below.Waiting List Information
+These Assisted Housing Programs which consist of the Housing Choice Voucher Program (HCVP), Public Housing and the Market Rate Properties are described below.Waiting List Information

 The Housing Authority of the County of San Joaquin announced the closing of the Housing Choice Voucher Waiting List on October 24, 2009.